-Things look rosy until you click ‘Checkout’ and discover (to your dismay) that to lock-in that great deal you’ve been told about thus far, you’ll have to fork over three-years worth, all at once.
+Things look rosy until you click ‘Checkout’ and discover (to your dismay) that to lock-in that great deal you’ve been told about, you’ll have to fork over three-years worth, all at once.

 Fortunately, iPage is different – charging you the same monthly rate no matter which duration you’d prefer (assuming a minimum of 12 months).
-Honesty and transparency goes a long way in our books.
+Honesty and transparency go a long way in our books.

-It IS worth noting however, that when this low-priced promotional period ends, get ready for a huge rate hike.
-Without spoiling the punchline, check out Con #3 below.
+It IS worth noting, that when this low-priced promotional period ends, get ready for a huge rate hike.
+Without spoiling the punchline, check out Con #2 below.